 Physical Education – The Elementary Physical Education program is based on a movement education approach.
 The action-oriented classes are designed to stimulate creativity, problem solving, self-confidence, collaboration, teamwork, and physical development.
 The program includes exploration with small hand apparatus such as balls/hoops/ropes, activities in gymnastics, track and field and games.

-Violin – Both Kindergarten and Grade 1 students participate in group violin lessons once per week with a Suzuki trained violin teacher.
-Students also have the opportunity to take private or semi-private violin lessons throughout their entire educational experience at HIS.
+Violin – Students also have the opportunity to take private Suzuki violin lessons at HIS.

 Classroom and Specialist teachers collaborate on a regular basis so that, where appropriate, specialist subjects are integrated or support the transdisciplinary units of inquiry.